 If the applicant is a working group, the members of the group must elect a leader to submit the application in his/her/their own name.
 You may also give your working group a name.

-If the applicant is an organisation with a with a, a leader must be selected for the project.
+If the applicant is an organisation with a with a Finnish business ID, a leader must be selected for the project.

-The Lauttasaari Manor Residency program is open for working groups and organisations to apply.
-It can not be applied as an individual applicant.
+The Lauttasaari Manor Residency program is open to working groups and organisations to apply.
+It cannot be applied for as an individual.

 Tabs of the application form